Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 Truth is that building a website has never been easier than it is today.
 You need to know basics of HTML and CSS and that's it.
 The bigger challenge though, is to create modern professional-looking site, which attract attention on glimpse, has high-quality content and is accessible for search engines or any mobile device.
 If you want that to accomplish, you're on the right place.

-_First things first - who am I?_<br>
+_**First things first - who am I?**_<br>
 I`d like to shortly introduce myself so you have basic overview about me as an author of this article:

 I am full-time Javascript software developer in a German consulting company, which brings modern solutions (mostly in banking sector) in terms of software development.
 Altough I don't have a computer science degree I am self-taught developer willing to always learn.
 Feel free to visit my website [miroslavpillar.com](https://miroslavpillar.com/) to read about my motivation and recent projects.
 You can also jump into [article, how to learn web development without science degree](https://blog.miroslavpillar.com/web-development-guide/), which is based on true story.

+> “Website without visitors is like a ship lost in the horizon.”
+> – Dr. Christopher Dayagdag

 I would divide quality of the page into 4 main principles you should observe: _meaningful content, design, technology_ and _accessibility_.

 ### 1.principle - Meaningful content

-If you want to demonstrate your _product_ with modern good-looking website, you must dive into it more deeper.
-By term product I mean simply anything you are trying to show or promote in your webpage - it could be your services, goods, personal portfolio, life journey etc.
+If you want to demonstrate your _product_ with modern good-looking website, you must dive into its purpose more deeper.
+By term product I simply mean anything you are trying to show or promote in your webpage - it could be your services, goods, personal portfolio, life journey etc.

 When making content try to ask yourself these questions:
 - _Who are your [stakeholders](https://www.investopedia.com/terms/s/stakeholder.asp)?_
 - _Who are your potential visitors?
 Head hunters?
 Clients?
 Or general public?_
 - _What are you trying to sell?
 Your best projects?
 Your products or services?
 Or your life journey?_